braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/amphtml.md

 | Yahoo | [Yahoo](https://senders.yahooinc.com/amp/) |
 | Mail.ru | [Mail.ru](https://postmaster.mail.ru/amp/) |

-For a full list of supported platforms, visit the [AMP documentation](https://amp.dev/support/faq/email-support).
+For a full list of supported platforms, refer to [AMP documentation](https://amp.dev/support/faq/email-support).

 ### Enabling Gmail account

 Go to your Gmail settings, and select **Enable Dynamic Email** under **General**.

-![][1]
+![An example of Gmail settings with the "Enable dynamic email" checkbox selected.][1]

 ## API usage

-You can utilize AMP for email using our API.
-When you use any of our [Messaging endpoints]({{site.baseurl}}/api/endpoints/messaging/) to send an email, add `amp_body` as an object specification, as shown below.
+You can also use AMP for email with our API.
+If you use any of the Braze [Messaging endpoints]({{site.baseurl}}/api/endpoints/messaging/) to send an email, add `amp_body` as an object specification as shown below.

 ### Email object specification